invicticide/fractive/README.md

 ## Story API

-Fractive exposes a few functions to your story scripts:
+Fractive exposes a few Javascript functions to your story scripts:

 `Core.GotoSection("SectionName")`